PrintersForAnts/Micron/Mods/Finn2708/Dual_MGN7_Toolhead_Carriage/README.md

 1. Loosely assemble both rails to the extrusion.
 2. Clip the carriage sleeve on to the front facing MGN7H carriage.
-3. Remove the built in support piece from the toolhead carriage.
+3. Remove the built in support piece (yellow) from the toolhead carriage.
 ![support](Images/Remove-support.PNG)
 4. Assemble the toolhead carriage to the front facing MGN7H carriage.
 Do not fully tighten the screws yet.
 5. Loosely screw the toolhead carriage to the bottom facing MGN7H carriage.
 6. Move the toolhead carriage from side to side while slowly tightening down the rails.
 7. Once the rails are aligned, remove the toolhead carriage and guide the belts through the slots.
 8. Loosely assemble the toolhead carriage again.
-9. Move the toolhead carriage side to side while slowly thightening the screws.
+9. Move the toolhead carriage side to side while slowly tightening the screws.
 The carriage should move without binding or noticeble resistance.